-Prosecutor: Officer acted lawfully in black man’s killing
+Prosecutor: Cop acted lawfully in black man’s killing

 Charlotte, N.C. — A Charlotte police officer acted lawfully when he shot and killed a black man at an apartment complex, touching off several nights of unrest in the city, and will not face charges, a North Carolina prosecutor announced Wednesday.